-Risk Assessment / Register Completed by: Date compl eted: xx/xx/20 Business Objective Risk What is the problem/hazar d?
+Completed by: Risk Assessment Date completed xx/xx/22 Business Objective Risk What is the problem/hazar d?
 What is it that will prevent you from meeting your objectives?
-Consequence /effect: what would actually happen as result?
+Consequence /effect: what would actually happen as a result?
 How much of a problem would it be?
 To whom and why?
 Existing actions/controls What are you doing to manage this now?
-Risk Score with existing measures (See Scoring Table) (I x L) Response Strategy / Action Further management actions/controls required.
+Risk Score with existing measures (See Scoring Table) (1 x L) Response Strategy / Action Further management actions/controls required.
 What would you like to do in addition to your existing controls?
-Target Score with further management actions/ controls required (See Scoring Table) Cost (of Impact; of current controls; of further controls) Risk Owner (Officer responsible for managing risk and controls) Risk Review Date What is your objective upon which the risk could have an effect?
+Target Score with further management actions/ controls required (See Scoring Table) Cost (of Impact; of current controls; of further controls) Risk Owner (Officer responsible for managing risk and controls) Risk Review Date Impact Likelihood Risk Rating Impact Likelihood Risk Rating What is your objective upon which the risk could have an effect?
 What is it you need to achieve?
 What is the actual risk to your objective?
 This should be a statement that provides a brief, unambiguous and workable description that enables the risk to be clearly understood, analysed and controlled.
 If the risk happens what will actually be the impact?
 What will go wrong/ What have you already got in place to either reduce the likelihood of this risk occurring, or to reduce the impact on your area/budget if it does happen?
-These will be factors that are exerting material influence over the risk's likelihood and impact. scori for b and i and i the t toge the c score score take ther to overall e.
-Theses shou into ount the de pact ood ly get risk se Select from the 4 T's Tolerate, Treat, Transfer, Terminate What further action do you feel necessary?
-Enter here regardless of whether you have the resource to makes these happen. scor for I and taki acco proj con Mul two get re as pring gui ooth in likelih ng into ount th oosed it trols. tiply th togeth the ow ide npact ood e new ne ner to What will it cost you/the council if this happens?
+These will be factors that are exerting material influence over the risk's likelihood and impact.
+Scori for b and the t toge the c scori scori take e as peing guidoth im likeliho multipitwo ether to overall e.
+The es shou into ount the ting er the de ipact pod ly get risk se uld Select from the 4 T's Tolerate, Treat, Transfer, Terminate What further action do you feel necessary?
+Enter here regardless of whether you have the resource to makes these happen.
+Scor scor for l and taki acco pro con Mul two get re as pring go both i likelil ng int ount t posed trols.
+Itiply t per uide mpact nood o he new the ther to verall What will it cost you/the council if this happens?
 Include also how much the current controls are costing you as well as the cost of future controls Who is the owner of this risk on a day to day basis?
 This may not be the owner of the risk register.
 When will the future controls be in place or when will the risk be reviewed?